|

 suspenseful thriller is another example of how the Norwegian film

-industry profits from the strong tradition of crime fiction which has
+industry currently profits from the strong crime fiction tradition that has

 developed in the country.
 Tom Egeland adapts his own novel, and Kjell